Alter-Dimensions/beetween/docs/product/team.md

 **Core Responsibilities (The "Heads Of"):**

 * **The Mission & The "What" (Product):** Ranga Reddy
-  * *Owns the product vision, the roadmap, and is the final arbiter of what we build.*
+> *Owns the product vision, the roadmap, and is the final arbiter of what we build.*
-* **The Machine & The "How" (Engineering):** [Tech Lead's Name]
+* **The Machine & The "How" (Engineering):** Anirudh Jwala
-  * *Owns the technical architecture, code quality, and the speed/reliability of our systems.
+> *Owns the technical architecture, code quality, and the speed/reliability of our systems.
 Responsible for building a world-class engineering engine.*
-* **The User Experience (Design):** [Designer's Name]
+* **The User Experience (Design Advisory):** Roxtim
-  * *Owns the end-to-end user journey, from initial concept to final pixel.
+> *Owns the end-to-end user journey, from initial concept to final pixel.
 Ensures the product is simple, elegant, and effective.*

-**Engineering & Execution:**
-* [Developer 1 Name]
-* [Developer 2 Name]
+### Engineering & Execution:

-* [Developer 3 Name]
+* Rupam
-* [Developer 4 Name]
+* Ansh

-  * *Responsible for shipping high-quality, tested code at a rapid pace.
+> Responsible for shipping high-quality, tested code at a rapid pace.
 Expected to understand the product and contribute to the "what," not just execute the "how."
 Quality is everyone's responsibility.*

 **Project Velocity & Operations:** Anirudh Jwala

-    *   *Responsible for removing blockers, facilitating communication, and ensuring the team maintains a high operational tempo.*
+> Responsible for removing blockers, facilitating communication, and ensuring the team maintains a high operational tempo.

 ---